IIDM: Inter and Intra-domain Mixing for Semi-supervised Domain Adaptation in Semantic Segmentation: Related Work

-\textbf{Semi-supervised learning (SSL) for semantic segmentation.} SSL methods in semantic segmentation can be grouped into consistency regularization and entropy minimization.
+\paragraph{Semi-supervised learning (SSL) for semantic segmentation.} SSL methods in semantic segmentation can be grouped into consistency regularization and entropy minimization.
 Consistency regularization believes that applying different forms of perturbations to an image should have similar outputs.
-CowMix \cite{french2019semi} figure out strong, high-dimensional perturbations are critical for consistency regularization in semi-supervised semantic segmentation, and similar strong perturbations include CutOut \cite{devries2017improved} and CutMix \cite{yun2019cutmix}.
-U2PL \cite{wang2022semi} believes that uncertain pixels can be used as negative samples in contrast learning.
-UniMatch \cite{yang2023revisiting} through dual-stream perturbation and feature-level perturbations to exploit a broader perturbation space.
+CowMix~\cite{french2019semi} figure out strong, high-dimensional perturbations are critical for consistency regularization in semi-supervised semantic segmentation, and similar strong perturbations include CutOut~\cite{devries2017improved} and CutMix~\cite{yun2019cutmix}.
+U2PL~\cite{wang2022semi} believes that uncertain pixels can be used as negative samples in contrast learning.
+UniMatch~\cite{yang2023revisiting} through dual-stream perturbation and feature-level perturbations to exploit a broader perturbation space.
 Entropy minimization is often employed in conjunction with self-training, where pseudo-labels are assigned to unlabeled data.
-ST++ \cite{yang2022st++} introduces a progressive retraining strategy based on image-level selection and highlights the effectiveness of strong perturbations in self-training.
-To address the issue of category imbalance during pseudo-label assignment, DARS \cite{he2021re} aligns class distributions between manual labels and pseudo labels.
-Our approach employs a consistent learning methodology, intentionally refraining from incorporating any additional tricks to demonstrate the simplicity.
-We achieve this by utilizing intra-domain mixing to effectively enrich the target domain information and reduce the intra-domain gap between labeled and unlabeled target data.
+ST++~\cite{yang2022st++} introduces a progressive retraining strategy based on image-level selection and highlights the effectiveness of strong perturbations in self-training.
+Our approach leverages the concept of consistent learning to effectively mitigate the intra-domain gap between labeled and unlabeled target data by employing intra-domain mixing.